semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 If you set `SEMAPHORE_GIT_CACHE_AGE=86400`, then the cache for the GitHub repository will get updated after 1 day.

-## libchecksum
+## checksum

 The `libchecksum` scripts provides the `checksum` command. `checksum` is useful for tagging artifacts or generating cache keys.
-It takes a single argument, a file path, and outputs an `md5` hash.
+It takes a single argument, a file path, and outputs an `md5` hash value.

 ### Examples